stryker-mutator/stryker-js/docs/guides/nodejs.md

 * For @babel/register: `babel src --out-dir lib` (using the [@babel/cli](https://babeljs.io/docs/en/babel-cli))

+Be sure to test them out yourself first.

 ### Test runner

 Next, configure the test runner you're using.
-Here are 2 examples, one for jest and one for Mocha.
-If you're using [jasmine](../jasmine-runner.md) or [karma](../karma-runner.md), please see their respective pages.
-If you're using a different test runner, you can still use the default [command test runner](../configuration.md#testrunner-string)
+If you're using a different test runner than described here, you can still use the default [command test runner](../configuration.md#testrunner-string)

 #### Mocha